A 3-Step Self-Help Internet Marketing Plan

 1. Google Analytics

 If you’re already using Google Analytics to track traffic and conversions, excellent.
 If you’ve got the code installed but rarely view reports, it’s time to bring your involvement to the next level by actively analyzing site performance.
 If you’re not someone who will ever be digging through raw data, it’s important that you’re in tune with the business’s KPIs and major goals and can read and understand Google Analytics reports.
-Regardless of your role in the Internet marketing duties of the business, understanding the capabilities of the most common analytics platform will go a long ways.
+Regardless of your role in the Digital marketing duties of the business, understanding the capabilities of the most common analytics platform will go a long ways.

 The nice thing about this goal is that the formula for success is all laid out.
 Google has bountiful resources for anyone looking to learn about its free analytics platform, as well as other online business educational resources for services including AdWords and Places.